hpc-carpentry/hpc-chapel/episodes/11-parallel-intro.md

 ::::::::::::::::::::::::::::::::::::: keypoints
 - "Concurrency and locality are orthogonal concepts in Chapel: where the tasks are running may not be indicative of when they run, and you can control both in Chapel."
+- "Problems with a lot of communication between tasks, or so called **_fine-grained_** parallel problems, are typically more difficult to parallelize.
+As we will see later in these lessons, Chapel simplifies writing **_fine-grained_** parallel codes by hiding a lot of communication complexity under the hood."
 ::::::::::::::::::::::::::::::::::::::::::::::::